-Also listed in Table 9.3 is the location of the UV/Ion Shield (UVIS) inner "T" filter edge (see the HRC chapter - 7).
+Also listed in Table 9.3.2 is the location of the UV/Ion Shield (UVIS) inner "T" filter edge.
 Note that the boundaries between the regions of thick and thin aluminum coatings on the UVIS in the LESF - the upper part of the "T" in Figure 7.1 - lie in the gaps between detector segments.